WenjieWWJ/Visualization-of-gradient-descent/README.md

    ```
    - enter 'localhost:8080/index' in your browser

-more details in README of the website
+more details in README of the website.

+This project is completed by [Zhaozheng Chen](https://github.com/bigtiao097),[zhixin Ma](https://github.com/mzx5464) and [wenjie Wang](https://github.com/Ravi-Jay).